OpenIntelHunter/responsible-disclosures/2025-07-schneider-italy-ebx510.md

 An email is being prepared for **AIRLAN S.R.L.** with details of the exposure, including technical metadata and risk assessment.

+### Disclosure Update
+All attempted disclosures to AIRLAN S.R.L. (abuse@, support@, info@, etc.) between July 13–14, 2025 failed due to undeliverable addresses.
+This case is retained in public logs for visibility and long-term risk awareness.

 ---
 ## Analyst Note